Berlin-Neukölln (electoral district): Members

 The constituency was first represented by Dankward Buwitt of the Christian Democratic Union (CDU) from 1990 to 1998.
 It was won by the Social Democratic Party (SPD) in 1998 and represented by Ditmar Staffelt.
 In 2009, Stefanie Vogelsang of the CDU was elected, and served a single term.
 Fritz Felgentreu regained the constituency for the SPD in the 2013 election, and was re-elected in 2017.
 He was succeeded by Hakan Demir in 2021.
+The constituency was won by Ferat Koçak of The Left in 2025, the first time the party had won a constituency in the former West.